RoboStack/robostack.github.io/docs/GettingStarted.md

     ```bash
     #Save and exit pixi.toml
     pixi install
-    #You can now start an environment with your desired robostack distribution using one of the below commands (must be in the project directory):
+    #You can now start an environment with your desired robostack distribution using one of the below commands (either executed from within the project directory or by appending `--manifest-path` and pointing to your project directory):

     #ROS noetic
     pixi shell -e noetic